-Once you have established a strong and stable brand, people feel they know exactly what they can expect from you.
+Once you have established a strong and stable brand, people know exactly what they can expect from you.

 If they are already customers, they will probably continue to be customers.

-The sales will keep on rolling in, and word of mouth marketing is much more likely to happen.
+The sales will keep rolling in, and word-of-mouth marketing is much more likely to happen.

-Hard sell and substantial marketing budgets could well be a thing of the past.
+Complex sales and substantial marketing budgets could be a thing of the past.

-Of course, many large brands have equally enormous marketing budgets as a result of their success.
+Of course, many large brands have equally enormous marketing budgets due to their success.

 They will probably keep ploughing in funds to expand the business further, but the point is that they do not necessarily have to – their previous consistency has already paid off.